hyperledger/fabric-ca/README.md

 Enter username and password for a user that has permission to connect to the database.

-Once your proxy, COP servers, and Postgres server are all running you can have your client direct traffic to the proxy server which will load balance and direct traffic to the appropriate COP server which will read/write from the Postgres database.
+Once your proxy, fabric-ca servers, and Postgres server are all running you can have your client direct traffic to the proxy server which will load balance and direct traffic to the appropriate fabric-ca server which will read/write from the Postgres database.

 #### MySQL

-When starting up the COP servers specify the database that you would like to connect to.
-In your COP configuration file, the following should be present for a Postgres database:
+When starting up the fabric-ca servers specify the database that you would like to connect to.
+In your fabric-ca configuration file, the following should be present for a Postgres database:

-cop.json
+server-config.json
 ```
 ...
 "driver":"mysql",
-"data_source":"root:rootpw@tcp(localhost:3306)/cop?parseTime=true&tls=custom",
+"data_source":"root:rootpw@tcp(localhost:3306)/fabric-ca?parseTime=true&tls=custom",
 ...
 ```